tungnkbk/Arduino_ESP32_musicplayer/README.md

 This project implements a Bluetooth speaker system based on ESP32 and Arduino, capable of playing audio wirelessly via Bluetooth and locally from a microSD card.

-Features
+Features:

-Bluetooth audio playback using ESP32
+- Bluetooth audio playback using ESP32

-Audio file reading and playback from microSD card
+- Audio file reading and playback from microSD card

-Audio data processing and playback control on the microcontroller
+- Audio data processing and playback control on the microcontroller

-SPI communication for interfacing with the microSD card

 Technologies & Hardware

-ESP32 (Arduino framework)
+- ESP32 (Arduino framework)

-Bluetooth Classic
+- Bluetooth

-microSD card
+- microSD card reader

-SPI protocol
+- Speaker